Anila-Younas/Anila-Younas/README.md

 ## Hi, I am Anila Younas

 I am a Computer Science undergraduate at Namal University who builds and ships real software.
-My work spans full-stack web development, Android applications, and AI-integrated tools, all deployed [...]
+My work spans full-stack web development, Android applications, and AI-integrated tools, all deployed and actively used by real communities.

 Currently serving as a **Teaching Assistant** for AI, Machine Learning, and Discrete Structures at Namal, and leading development coordination for the Open-Source Society's official platform.